pmukta/loan_default_project/README.md

 Scikit-learn

-Imbalanced-learn
+Imbalanced-learn (SMOTE)

 Streamlit

-👨‍💻 Author
+👩‍💻 Author

 Mukta Seerapu
-💼 17 years in Banking | 🎯 Transitioning to AI & Data Science
+💼 17 years of experience in Banking | 🎯 Transitioning to AI & Data Science

-📧 pmukta@gmail.com
+📧 Email: pmukta@gmail.com

-🔗 LinkedIn Profile www.linkedin.com/in/mukta-puvvula-94861819b
+🔗 LinkedIn Profile: www.linkedin.com/in/mukta-puvvula-94861819b

 🪪 License

+Licensed under the MIT License — you’re free to use and modify this project with credit.

 Licensed under the MIT License — you’re free to use and modify this project with credit.